 Pour the crumbs in a mixing bowl and mix in the powdered sugar, orange zest, cinnamon, and salt.

 Then, mix in a little of the ricotta cheese at a time until a soft dough forms.
 You may need more or less ricotta depending on the type of ricotta you use.
 Some ricotta is more “watery” than others.
 You can drain your ricotta ahead of time so that it’s thicker.
+See my post on how to strain ricotta cheese for more info.

 The dough should be almost like a soft cookie dough.
 Be careful not to add TOO much ricotta.
 You want the dough to be able to stay in a ball.